Platform policies

 • Triggered from the contributor's logged-in account

-• Receipt is recorded against the contributor's X-PEN ID automatically
+• Receipt is recorded against the contributor's X-PEN ID account

-• Available for contributors who cannot use the in-platform system
+• Available for contributors or organizations who cannot use the in-platform system

-• Account details are provided by XRC in writing, only from an official xpenid.com email, after the contributor requests them
+• Account details are provided by XRC in writing, only through an official X-PEN ID/XRC communication channel

-• The contributor must reference their X-PEN ID code in the bank transfer description
+• The contributor must reference their X-PEN ID code, invoice number, or service reference in the transfer description

-• XRC matches the payment to the contributor's account on receipt
+• XRC matches the payment to the contributor's account or organizational record after receipt

 Anything else is unofficial

-Personal bank accounts of any individual claiming to be from XRC, third-party wallets, mobile-money transfers to private numbers, gift cards, cryptocurrency, in-person cash handovers — none of these are XRC channels.
+Personal bank accounts, private mobile wallets, gift cards, cryptocurrency, in-person cash handovers, third-party agents, or payment requests from personal social media accounts are not XRC payment channels.
 Money sent through these routes does not reach XRC.

 4 What XRC will never do